Our mission and the Certificate of Sustainable Tourism

 - We collect used water in sealed septic tanks with biodegradeable anaerobic filters, after which it is cleaned through a drainage system of rocks and sand.

-- We don’t use hardwoods from the rainforest, neither on building nor on furniture (we use mainly plantation wood and bamboo furniture).
+- We don’t use hardwoods from the rainforest, neither on building nor on furniture (we use mainly plantation wood).

-- We use disposable containers, packing and cans and give bottles and metal to local people for reuse.
+- We reuse disposable containers, packing and cans and give bottles and metal to local people for reuse.

 - We produce our own organic vegetables and fruit, marmalade, juices, mayonnaise, bread, chocolate and seasoning.